 Moira can help with returning the dancer to technical class and performance through understanding the cardiovascular, strength and technical demands involved.
 She tackles issues relating to lower limb (including spine), foot and ankle, shoulder girdle and post surgical rehabilitation.
 She is experienced working with hypermobile patients.
 She practises at the Institute of Sport, Exercise and Health (ISEH) in central London.

-Dr Mukul Agarwal is a Primary Care Physician (GP) and Consultant Musculoskeletal, Sport & Rehab Physician with extensive experience as an Orchestra and College Medical Consultant and a BAPAM Assessing Clinician, supporting musicians, dancers, and all artist performers.
+Dr Mukul Agarwal is a Consultant Musculoskeletal, Sport & Rehab Physician with extensive experience as an Orchestra and College Medical Consultant and a BAPAM Assessing Clinician, supporting musicians, dancers, and all artist performers.

 Dr Agarwal provides services in performance arts, MSK, sports & travel medicine; acute & overuse trauma, internal & rehab medicine; interventional MSK assessment & pain injections/procedures using clinic/bedside ultrasound assistance; image guided spinal interventional procedures; cardio-pulmonary rehab & exercise prescription in health and chronic conditions; and complex cases.
 He is fluent in Hindi and Urdu.